nataliarusu/react-router/README.md

 Route - Declares an element that should be rendered at a certain URL path.

 The path attribute is a path after domain.
 So if we visit localhost:3000/new-meetups it will display the component between Route component tag <code> NewMeetups</code>.
 The element is a Component that should be rendered in a specific path.
+So this element associated with this path

 when we visit localhost:3000/favorites the Favorites component will be displayed